Norman E. Whitten: Career

-Whitten started his academic career in 1964 as an Acting Assistant Professor at the University of North Carolina, Chapel Hill.
+Whitten started his academic career in 1964 as an acting assistant professor at the University of North Carolina, Chapel Hill.
 In 1964, he was a research fellow at Tulane University working through the International Center for Medical Research and Training in Cali, Colombia.
-In the following year, he held an appointment at Washington University in St. Louis, as an Assistant Professor, and was promoted to Associate Professor from 1968 till 1970.
-During this time period, he was also concurrently appointed as a Visiting Associate Professor at University of California, Los Angeles in 1979-70.
-In 1970, he joined the University of Illinois Urbana-Champaign as an Associate Professor, and then was promoted to Professor in 1973, and became Professor of Latin American Studies in 1987.
-Between 1988 and 1992, he served there as a Professor of Campus Honors.
-He also served as an adjunct professor of Anthropology and International Studies at the Universidad San Francisco de Quito (Ecuador) and has served on its Board of Trustees since 2006.
+In the following year, he held an appointment at Washington University in St. Louis, as an assistant professor, and was promoted to associate professor from 1968 till 1970.
+During this time period, he was also concurrently appointed as a visiting associate professor at University of California, Los Angeles in 1979–70.
+In 1970, he joined the University of Illinois Urbana-Champaign as an associate professor, and then was promoted to professor in 1973, and became professor of Latin American studies in 1987.
+Between 1988 and 1992, he served there as a professor of campus honors.
+He also served as an adjunct professor of anthropology and international studies at the Universidad San Francisco de Quito (Ecuador) and has served on its board of trustees since 2006.

-During his tenure at the University of Illinois, Whitten was the Department Head of Anthropology from 1983 to 1986, and the Director of the Center for Latin American and Caribbean Studies from 2000 till 2003.
+During his tenure at the University of Illinois, Whitten was the department head of anthropology from 1983 to 1986, and the director of the Center for Latin American and Caribbean Studies from 2000 till 2003.
 He has been serving as a curator for the Spurlock Museum of World Cultures since 1998.

-Whitten is on Board of Trustees for Universidad San Francisco de Quito—US (Miami) extension.
-In 1966, he was appointed as a Chairman of the American Anthropological Association subcommittee on ethics and international research for Ecuador and Colombia.
-From 1967 to 1975, he was elected to the Executive Board of Central States Anthropological Society, and also served as President of the society, and Program Chairman of Central States Anthropological Meetings (Cleveland).
+Whitten is on the board of trustees for Universidad San Francisco de Quito—US (Miami) extension.
+In 1966, he was appointed as a chairman of the American Anthropological Association subcommittee on ethics and international research for Ecuador and Colombia.
+From 1967 to 1975, he was elected to the executive board of Central States Anthropological Society, and also served as president of the society, and program chairman of Central States Anthropological Meetings (Cleveland).